souvikcseiitk/gate_cse_gpt/README.md

 I am not sharing the books here, as there might be copyright problems.

+` I'm sharing a pdf having some basic info's regarding master's in CSE at IIT's and some interview experiences ` just in cse someone wants to try out the potential of the project.

 We'll also have standard books along with interview experiences and campus information at our backend, once we have enough money to use GPT-4 and a machine to host our website 24x7.

 ## Demo